The Pollinator Garden

 - from the ELCA Caring for Creation: Vision, Hope, and Justice

-May Work Day!
+Join a Work Day!

 In 2024, the KOG Pollinator garden was the subject of congregation member Sarah Hornung’s Girl Scout Gold Award project.
 The Gold Award is the highest level award offered by the Girl Scouts of America (similar to BSA’s Eagle Scout).
 As the object of her award, Sarah worked with volunteers and church advisors to provide a water source for the pollinators that visit the garden in spring through fall.
 By providing a water source for the visiting pollinators, the garden is eligible to be certified as a National Wildlife Habitat.
 Sarah also worked to label the plants in the garden with stones painted by KOG Sunday School youth and in preparing an informational pamphlet about the garden to be available to visitors and members of the congregation.